-This algorithm update may also have effects on the paid side of search.
-Exact match has evolved over the years to include variations of terms that are being bid on for example, the same ad will be served for the search queries “best vegan vitamins” and “best vegetarian vitamins”.
-With the BERT algorithm update analyzing words in a query based off of context, Google may understand that these two searches have different intents and won’t consider them semantically related, resulting in your ad only being shown for one of the queries.
+This algorithm update may also have effects on the paid side of search results.
+Exact match has evolved over the years to include variations of terms that are being bid on, for example, the same ad will be served for the search queries “best vegan vitamins” and “best vegetarian vitamins”.
+With the BERT algorithm update analyzing words in a query based on context, Google may understand that these two searches have different intents and won’t consider them semantically related, resulting in your ad only be shown for one of the queries.

 BERT is also being utilized to improve featured snippets.
 In the example below BERT recognizes the importance of the phrase “no curb” in the search query “parking on a hill with no curb” and Google is able to return a more relevant result.

 The Impact of BERT on SEO

 Considering that BERT is improving search results based on contextual terms, this update is likely to affect primarily long-tail keywords.
 There is no exact science to optimize your website for the BERT update however, your best bet is to write content that follows the natural flow of human conversation and targets long-tail keywords.
 If the content on your site is already following the aforementioned criteria, BERT could be an opportunity to increase your keyword visibility and even rank for featured snippets.
 A good way to understand how BERT is affecting your sites is to begin tracking long-tail keywords.